 1. Focus on What You’ve Learned

 On the final day, you need to be well-rested and calm.
-Picking up that book will only get you worked up and result in you forgetting things you already know!
 An article published in Forbes emphasizes that while it’s important to look over notes before an exam, doing so under pressure can cause more harm than good.

 2. Use Flashcards or Short Notes

-Notecards are one of the best tools for quick, rapid fire studying leading up to an exam.
+Notecards are one of the best tools for quick, rapid-fire studying leading up to an exam.
 If you’re getting a ride to the exam or using public transport, quiz yourself on your commute.
 This will help get your mind in the right gear as you head to the exam.
-If you’re driving yourself, maybe spend some time before your drive to calmly review your notes before leaving.

 3. Loosen Up

-Test taking is much easier when we are confident and comfortable among the common and effective real estate exam tips.
+Test taking is much easier when you are confident and comfortable.
 Before you go to the exam room, take some time to stretch out and release your body of any tension or knots it may have.
 This will make you feel better while clearing your mind before taking your real estate exam.

 Music can also help loosen the mood and ease tension before an exam.
-Try finding a calming playlist that allows you to think and prepare, rather than intense music that clouds your brain.
 If you need to go to the bathroom, go beforehand.
 While bathroom breaks are fine during the real estate exam, they do break up momentum and can distract you from the task at hand.

 Too often, many test takers think they understand what a question is getting at, select an answer, and move on.
-But often, this tactic results in wrong answers because the question’s not as straightforward as they had expected.
+But often, this tactic results in wrong answers because the question isn’t as straightforward as they had expected.
 When taking the exam, be sure to read and re-read each question before answering.

 Missing simple, small words like ‘all’ or ‘some’ or mixing up terms can change the whole meaning of the question, and the people that create the real estate license exam often put answers to deliberately to throw the test taker off.